-As a result of final indirect rate negotiations between the U.S. government and our Former Parent, we may be subject to potential adjustments to costs previously allocated by our Former Parent to our business, which was formerly Exelis' Mission Systems Business, from 2007 through 2014.
-Because we do not participate in indirect rate negotiations between the U.S. government and our Former Parent, we cannot reasonably predict the likelihood of such adjustments or the ultimate responsible party.
-We have recently been in discussions with our Former Parent regarding the negotiated adjustments for 2007-2012 and believe our potential cumulative liability for these years is insignificant.
-We currently do not have insight into the 2013 and 2014 negotiations or potential adjustments.
+As a result of final indirect rate negotiations between the U.S. government and our Former Parent, we may be subject to potential adjustments to costs previously allocated by our Former Parent to our business, which was formerly Exelis' Mission Systems Business, from 2007 through September 2014.
+We have recently been in discussions with our Former Parent regarding the negotiated adjustments for 2007-2014 and believe that our potential cumulative liability for these years is insignificant.
+In June 2019, the U.S. government provided us with the COFD for the years 2007-2010 related to Former Parent costs.
+In August 2019, we filed an appeal of the COFD with the ASBCA.
+In December 2019, the ASBCA extended the jointly requested stay of the proceedings through March 30, 2020 to enable ongoing discussions regarding the matter between Vectrus and our Former Parent.
+We believe we are fully indemnified under our Distribution Agreement with our Former Parent and have notified our Former Parent of our appeal of the U.S. government's decision in this matter.
+We believe the amount of indemnity required is insignificant.